 Highlights: Charming countryside, well-preserved medieval towns & castles, lush vineyards, under-touristed sites.
 Detailed highlights can be found in our article, 5 Awesome Cities in France That Aren't Paris.

 Thrifty tips: DIY lunches by getting baguettes & cheese from bakeries & grocery stores.
 Formule 1 and Ibis Budget are discount hotel chains.
-If you sleep just outside of destined cities big savings can be had!
+If you sleep just outside of cities big savings can be had!

-The Canadian Rockies, Prairies & Lakes
+6. Canadian Rockies/Badlands, Prairies & Lakes

 Highlights: Endlessly flat wheat fields, Alberta badlands, quaint Canadian towns, big cities (Winnipeg, Calgary & Toronto are must-sees), infinite lakes, elusive wildlife such as moose, elk, deer, bears, and foxes.